 These strawberry scones were my first attempt at homemade scones.
 I couldn’t believe how easy they were to make.
 And they reminded me of the ones from a year ago – flaky, tender, and full of flavor.

-I’ve since made these and so many other scone recipes – it’s really easy!
+I’ve made these and several other scone recipes so many time now – it’s really easy!
 And the results are a fantastic pastry, perfect for entertaining or a simple weekend breakfast.

 Other Scone recipes we love!